isaac0804/Ling-Ling/README.md

 Ling Ling v1 is a generative deep learning model that involves transformer encoders (Feature Learning) and VQ-VAE (Generative).
 Transformer Encoders are trained using DINO Self-Supervised Learning method to learn features in the given dataset.

+This is the lab, do whatever you want.

 ## Status

 6 Dec 2021